dbt Consultant vs In-House Engineer: The Analytics Engineering Handoff Decision

 • separating a temporary capability bridge from permanent dependency

 That is also why some engagements should start with a sharper scoping conversation before implementation begins.
 If the real issue is still a fuzzy business request, Translate the Ask is often the right first step.
-If the work already exists but needs to become durable, explainable, and eventually ownable, that is where Revenue Analytics tends to fit better.
+If the work already exists but needs to become durable, explainable, and eventually ownable, that is where Data Foundation tends to fit better.

 Download the Handoff Checklist Template